 Borage deters tomato hornworm and cabbage moth caterpillars and is particularly good planted near tomatoes and strawberries.
-Borage is very attractive to pollinators, so plant it around squash, melons, and cucumbers for improved pollination.
+The borage flowers are very attractive to pollinators, so plant it around squash, melons, and cucumbers for improved pollination.
 It’s also excellent for the soil and compost.
-Borage is deer-proof.
+This plant is also deer-proof.

 This is a cheerful flowering herb that makes a wonderful tea.
 Attracts hoverflies and parasitic wasps.

 Garlic & Alliums (chives, onions, leeks) and strong-smelling herbs (oregano, basil, chives, sage…etc) are wonderful to deter and confuse pests from reaching your vegetables.

 The great thing about using herbs for companion planting is that they’re expensive to purchase from the grocery store.

 This adds dollar value to your garden as well as great function.
 Some favorites are basil, chives, oregano and sage.
 I also like to let some of the alliums flower (as in the photo below).
 I almost always grow the Brassicas with Alliums for scent deterrence as I find aphid damage greatly reduced.